Spouse Exemption for Inheritance Tax: A Guide for UK Families

 Inheritance Tax Relief for Spouse

 It’s also worth noting that certain gifts and charitable donations can reduce the Inheritance Tax liability.
-Planning ahead and understanding the spouse tax-free inheritance rules can significantly impact the amount of tax payable.
+Planning ahead and understanding the spouse outside the scope of IHT inheritance rules can significantly impact the amount of tax payable.

 The Spouse Exemption Explained